 Jan’s recipe is made with pure coconut oil.
 I didn’t have enough coconut oil on hand, so I used a soap calculator to figure out how to use half coconut oil and half tallow.
 And instead of forming this recipe into bars, I poured the batter into shallow bowls that I picked up at the thrift store.

 Note: I’ve had a LOT of people ask about using alternative oils.
-Next time I will try making a vegan soap block so that I can provide you all with specific measurements.
-Meanwhile, you can purchase a vegan soap block here.
+If you need instructions for making a vegan soap block, scroll to the notes section of the recipe at the bottom of this page for the appropriate measurements.
+Or, you can purchase a vegan soap block here.

 Using this homemade dish soap